Stunning Anse Source d'Argent beach with granite rocks and turquoise waters on La Digue Island, Seychelles

 Cultural Tips

-Beach etiquette: swimwear fine, topless illegal.
+Beach etiquette: swimwear fine, but topless sunbathing is uncommon and may cause offence; nudism not permitted.
 Take nothing from beaches/forests (protected).
 Coco de mer: don't touch/remove (illegal without permit).
 Sun intense—reef-safe sunscreen, SPF50+.
 La Digue: bikes everywhere—watch when walking.
 Tides: low tide exposes reefs, high tide best for swimming.
 Fresh seafood daily—ask catch of day.
 Creole cuisine: octopus curry must-try.
 Island time: relax, things move slowly.
 Water sports: calm Nov-Apr.
 Budget: bring euros/dollars—exchange rate better than credit cards.

 Get an eSIM